Elder Abuse is:

 • Poor personal hygiene.

-• Unexplained changes in health.
+• Unexplained changes in health, including mental status.

 • Respect and honor older adults.